am-flow/protobunny/README.md

 Protobunny is designed for teams who use messaging to coordinate work between microservices or different python processes and want:

-- A small API surface, easy to learn and use
+- A small API surface, easy to learn and use, both async and sync
 - Typed RabbitMQ messaging
 - Consistent topic naming and routing
 - Builtin task queue semantics and result messages